Big Tech’s Response to Coronavirus: Face Masks, Hiring Binges, Free Web Sites and Cash Donations

 March 13th: CEO Mark Zuckerberg matches $20 million worth of donations to WHO and the Center for Disease Control through a Facebook post.

-March 16th: Facebook, along with Google, Microsoft, and other tech companies, releases a vague statement promising to help “people stay connected,” “elevating authoritative content,” and “sharing critical updates.”
+March 16th: Facebook, along with Google, Microsoft, and other tech companies, releases a vague statement promising to help “people stay connected,” “[elevate] authoritative content,” and “[share] critical updates,” according to The Verge.

 March 17th: Facebook donates $1 million to the International Fact-Checking Network and $1 million in grant money to local news organizations across the U.S. and Canada to support their coverage of coronavirus.